 I serve on the editorial boards for the Journal of Family and Economic Issues, Journal of Financial Counseling and Planning, and Journal of Personal Finance.
 I am a board member of the American Council on Consumer Interest.
-At CSUN, my most recent contributions include chairing the Department Curriculum Committee and being a member of the Educational Policies Committee and the Secretary of Faculty Senate.
+At CSUN, my current involvement includes being a member of the Educational Policies Committee and the Secretary of Faculty Senate.
 I serve as the graduate coordinator for the MS in Family and Consumer Sciences and MS in Human Nutrition programs.

 How to reach me: I am currently not taking calls or responding to voice messages.
 Please contact me through email.
 If you are a student enrolled in my class, please write to me through Canvas.